w3c/wai-tutorials/source/images/groups.html.erb.md

 support: <strong>Developed with support</strong> from the <a href="http://www.w3.org/WAI/ACT/">WAI-ACT</a> project, co-funded by the European Commission <abbr title="Information Society Technologies">IST</abbr> Programme.
 ---

-Depending on the information conveyed, images can be grouped in different ways.
-Groups of images that communicate one piece of information don’t need each image described individually if the information is outlined in one of the images.
-If each image in a collection of related images can be used elsewhere on its own, each image should be described individually as well as their relationship in the group.
+Sometimes groups of images are used together to represent one piece of information.
+For example, a collection of star icons that together represent a rating.
+In this case only one of the images needs a text alternative that describes the entire collection, and the other images have a null (empty) `alt` attribute so that they are ignored by assistive technology.

+In other cases a group of images may represent a collection of related images.
+For example, showing a collection of art impressions that are thematically related.
+In this case each image needs its own text alternative that describes it individually, as well as its relationship within the group.

 ## Multiple images conveying a single piece of information
 {:.ex}